Published: March 28, 2024

 • Hybrid Search: Incorporate results from classic lexical algorithms like bm25 in the re-ranking or RAG-fusion step.

 • HyDE Approach: Implement the HyDE approach, which uses hypothetical document embeddings generated by LLMs to match queries more effectively.
-Here we are doing answer to answer embedding similarity search as compared to query to answer embedding similar search in traditional RAG retrieval approach.
+This performs answer-to-answer embedding similarity search, rather than the traditional query-to-answer embedding similarity search used in standard RAG retrieval.

 HyDE